 The total number of pedestrian trips were assumed for a combination of the patrons riding transit and traveling in vehicles in order to determine the maximum pedestrians per route.
-Based on the trip generation established for the Stadium, nearly 10,000 pedestrians will be accessing the site during the peak arrival hour.
+Based on the trip generation established for the Stadium, just under 10,000 pedestrians will be accessing the site during the peak arrival hour.
 Patrons expected to park at or adjacent to the Stadium were not included in the pedestrian routing volumes.
 For routing purposes, it was assumed that 20 percent of Metrorail riders use the Waterfront station and 80 percent use the Navy Yard station.
 For those using the Navy Yard station, it was assumed that 95 percent would use the west portal (which will be advertised as the Stadium exit) and 5 percent will use the east portal (to account for those at the front of the train and/or those attempting to avoid the crowds at the west portal).
-The total number of pedestrian trips projected on each roadway during the single peak hour is shown on Figure 16.
+The total number of pedestrian trips projected on each roadway during the single peak hour is shown on Figure 17.
+Although other pedestrian routes may be used, pedestrian way-finding signage will direct patrons along these routes.
+Other routes will only generate small amounts of pedestrian traffic and are not analyzed as a part of this study.